Cooper DeJean’s bromance with Reed Blankenship, preparing for Josh Allen, and more ‘Hard Knocks’ highlights

 The tandem started a podcast called Exciting Mics in June, a reference to the duo’s “Exciting Whites” nickname.

-Other nicknames have followed the pair, including “secondairy,” which came after DeJean and Blankenship leaned into a new celebration.
+Other nicknames have followed the pair, including “Secon-dairy,” which came after DeJean and Blankenship leaned into a new celebration.

 “We do have a milk-the-cow celly,” DeJean admitted.

 “We usually do our normal thumbs-down,” Blankenship said.
-“And I was like ‘Dude, it’s like udders from a cow…’”
+“And I was like, ‘Dude, it’s like udders from a cow …’”

-“What up, Coop,” Franklin Jr. said.
+“What up, Coop,” Franklin said.

-“I’m the other one, bruh,” Blankenship responded.
+“I’m the other one, bruh,” Blankenship answered.

 Getting ready

-Eagles coaches took great care in preparing the defense for the Bills offense, with Hard Knocks providing a brief glimpse into each defensive unit ahead of last Sunday.
+Eagles coaches took great care in preparing the defense for the Bills offense, with Hard Knocks providing a glimpse into each defensive unit ahead of last Sunday.

 “You got Josh Allen,” Fangio said.
 “That’s all you need to say.
 You got Cook, that’s all you need to say.
 But once he gets in the open field, he’s got the speed to hit the home run.
 He’s patient, but once he sees it he hits it, and he’s really good, he’s elusive.”